AlexDWasTaken/Blog/content/posts/hw5/index.md

 > **Group members: Xize Duan, Allen Liu, Fangzhou Zhao, Phoenix Ye**
 >
 > Please read the online version for the best experience.
+>
+> The content is equivalent to around 3 pages of google doc.

 ## Members and Contribution